 What is Wet Rot?
 How to treat it with Biocidal Protection

-What is wet rot?
-It is the term used for many types of common wood-eating fungus.
+Wet rot is the term used for many types of common wood-eating fungus.
 Wet rot grows on and attacks untreated timber with high moisture content.
-Before waterproofing garden timber, discover how to prevent and treat wet rot with biocidal protection like Roxil Wood Preserver.
+Before waterproofing garden timber, discover how to prevent and treat wet rot with biocidal protection.

 Wood is one of the oldest construction materials on the planet.
 The earliest-discovered wood growing plant dates from approximately 400 million years ago.
 There is evidence that humans have been building wooden structures since the tail end of the Stone Age.
 Despite this resilience, wet rot can make short work of unprotected wooden structures.